Lungnyi Gewog

 Lungnyi Gewog (Dzongkha: ལུང་གཉིས་) is a gewog (village block) of Paro District, Bhutan.

+Area

 In 2002, the gewog had an area of 59.7 square kilometres and contained seven villages and 265 households.

+Notable places

 A popular medicinal spring water blessed by Lama Drukpa Kunley known as Bjagay Menchu in Paro which heals fractured bones and arthritis is located in Jieu Dado of Lungnyi Gewog.